HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks: Additional Analysis

 \subsection{Qualitative Analysis}

-We provide three case studies in Figure~\ref{fig:case_study}.
-For the first case, HeteroRAG outperforms Lingshu-7B by effectively leveraging external knowledge for reasoning.
-It utilizes the retrieved document's description of ``typical MRI signal characteristics of fat-containing tumors'' to recognize imaging features indicative of fat content in the lesion, thereby supporting the correct answer.
-Lingshu-7B lacks access to external knowledge and provides an incorrect response.
+\textbf{HeteroRAG significantly improves the factual accuracy of Med-LVLM by effectively leveraging medical reports and documents, as shown in Figure~\ref{fig:case_study1}.} In the first case, HeteroRAG utilizes the retrieved document's description of typical MRI signal characteristics of fat-containing tumors to recognize imaging features indicative of fat content in the lesion, thereby supporting the correct answer.
 For the second case, HeteroRAG outperforms Lingshu-7B by effectively leveraging retrieved reports.
-It refers to key phrases: ``Low lung volumes are present,'' and the impression: ``Low lung volumes with probable bibasilar atelectasis.
-No evidence of congestive heart failure.''
-The similar reports enable clinically accurate, well-supported conclusions for HeteroRAG.
+It refers to key phrases: ``Low lung volumes are present,'' and the impression: ``No evidence of congestive heart failure.''
+The similar reports enable clinically accurate conclusions for HeteroRAG.
 For the third case, HeteroRAG effectively leveraged both retrieved contents.
-Retrieved reports explicitly state, ``intravascular pyogenic granulomas show a lobular growth pattern of well-formed capillaries,'' where ``lobular growth pattern'' directly corresponds to the ``architectural pattern'' in the question.
-Additionally, the retrieved documents include a research entry mentioning ``infiltrating lobular carcinoma,'' further complementing information for lobular, which is a well-established histopathological architectural pattern.
-HeteroRAG integrated this multi-source knowledge to confirm ``lobular'' as the correct answer, highlighting HeteroRAG's advantage in factuality and reliability.
+Retrieved reports state, ``intravascular pyogenic granulomas show a lobular growth pattern of well-formed capillaries,'' where ``lobular growth pattern'' directly corresponds to the ``architectural pattern''.
+Additionally, the retrieved documents further complement information for ``lobular'', which is a well-established histopathological architectural pattern.
+HeteroRAG integrated the multi-source knowledge to confirm ``lobular'' as the correct answer.

+\textbf{HeteroRAG handles conflicting information acquired from various knowledge sources, as illustrated in Figure~\ref{fig:case_study2}.} In the first case, the image clearly shows airspace opacity, but the retrieved reports contain the misleading term ``nodular formation''.
+HeteroRAG, via HKPT, successfully integrated other correct evidence (e.g., ``ground glass opacity'') and filtered the conflicting ``nodular'' term, demonstrating robust discrimination in multi-source knowledge competition.
+The second case features a strong conflict where the image explicitly shows a mass (Answer: Yes), yet some of the retrieved reports state ``no abnormalities''.
+HeteroRAG successfully rejected this noise, prioritizing the clear visual evidence of the mass.